Christoph33one/viks-bakery/README.md

 ### Sign in / out form
 - Registration button takes user to new page and a clear form to add details
 - Required input field works to indicate to the user that all form fields need
-- Message handler gives weel resented message to user after submittion
+- Message handler gives weel resented message to user after submitting
-- Logout asks user for second conformation of sign out
+- Logout asks user for second confirmation of sign out
 - Returns user to index url as excepted

 ### Post detail page
-- Gives user nice visual layout of images and post a comment areaa
+- Gives user nice visual layout of images and post a comment area
-- User is given good imformtion on the product
+- User is given good imformation on the product
 - A clear indication of how to delete and update a comment
 - Post detail displays well in browser, tablet and mobile screen sizes
 - Message handler gives well presented message to user after editing post or deleting a post

 ### Cake menus
 - All three menu links send user to correct url for the menu they choose
-- Menus a well designed and easy to read and understand
+- Menus are well designed and easy to read and understand
-- Menu fonts and text are desplay well for all screeen sizes
+- Menu fonts and text are displayed well for all screeen sizes
 ---

 ### Bugs and testing